naiquevin/dupenukem/README.md

 Usage
 -----

-`dupenukem` provides three commands for a three step de-duplication
+`dupenukem` provides three commands for a three step deduplication
 workflow:

 <h3>Step 1: Finding duplicates and generating a snapshot</h3>